14-year-old killed by police as they shot at suspect, says LAPD - NewsBreak

 14-year-old killed by police as they shot at suspect, says LAPD

-The incident took place around 11:45 a.m. at a Burlington department store that is part of a chain formerly known as Burlington Coat Factory, according to the Los Angeles Police Department.
+The incident happened around 11:45 a.m.
+Thursday at a Burlington department store, according to the Los Angeles Police Department.

 Police initially received a call about an assault with a deadly weapon, then received additional calls indicating there was a shooting in progress, LAPD Capt.
 Stacy Spell said in an afternoon briefing.